 This type of interested person has their own characteristics, and although they may be more difficult to identify, you can recognize them by the following:

-- They act like emotional vampires, and any conversation with them will wear you down and steal your energy just to keep you on their side.
+- Act like emotional vampires, and any conversation with them will wear you down and steal your energy just to keep you on their side.

-- They’re never satisfied with what you give them, always demanding more.
+- Never satisfied with what you give them, always demanding more.
 The sacrifices you make don’t matter to them: this should tell you clearly that it will never be enough.

-- They don’t get involved in relationships and aren’t willing to give more than is necessary.
+- Don’t get involved in relationships and aren’t willing to give more than is necessary.
 The affection is lost from their bonds, which turn into self-interested relationships.

-- They always make you feel guilty or responsible for actions or circumstances that you may not have even been involved in.
+- Always make you feel guilty or responsible for actions or circumstances that you may not have even been involved in.